hayes/pothos/docs/guide/writing-plugins.md

 The general structure of a plugin has 3 main parts:

 1. `index.ts` which contains a plugins actual implementation
-2. `global-types.ts` which contains any additions to `GiraphQL`s built in types.
+2. `global-types.ts` which contains any additions to `Pothos`s built in types.
-3. `types.ts` which should contain any types that do NOT belong to the global `GiraphQLSchemaTypes`
+3. `types.ts` which should contain any types that do NOT belong to the global `PothosSchemaTypes`

    namespace.